We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

 Most of the newer iGPUs have practically rendered entry-level dedicated graphics cards useless.

 Difference Between Radeon Vega Graphics in 3000, 4000, and 5000 Series AMD APUs

 AMD uses the same name for its iGPU in its successive CPU series.
 But the performance difference can be drastic.

-However, the difference in both is huge to say the least.
+However, the difference between both is huge, to say the least.

 For instance, the RX Vega 8 in the Ryzen 3 3200G operates at 1250 MHz and has a processing power of 1280 GFLOPS.
-RX Vega 8 in the Ryzen 7 4700G, however, operates at a whopping 2100 MHz with processing power of 2150 GFLOPS!
+However, RX Vega 8 in the Ryzen 7 4700G operates at a whopping 2100 MHz with a processing power of 2150 GFLOPS!

-Therefore, do not get confused by the APUs having the same Vega Series iGPU name.
+Therefore, do not confuse the APUs with the same Vega Series iGPU name.
 Know that each successive APU series improves drastically on the performance of the iGPU despite having the same name and model number.

 Image: 3DMark 11 Vega 8 (R2000/R3000) vs Vega 8 (R4000).
 Source: Notebookcheck.net